AI Observability app

 • Track every input and output for an audit trail.

-• All data can be queried in real-time and stored for future reference.
+• Query all data in real time and store it for future reference.

-• Maintain full data lineage from initial prompt to response output.
+• Maintain full data lineage from initial prompt to final response.

 What's coming next?